anthonywithah/chase-the-legend/Readme.md

 # Pathway to Open Source

 I would love to make this project Open Source one day.
-So once this project has been fully developed with enough community feedback, it will be released as Open Source.
+So after this project has been fully developed with enough community feedback, it will be released as Open Source.

+Chase The Legend is a free to use game download, designed by me (Anthony) - March 2024.

 ### "LET'S. PLAY.
 DARTS!
 Player to throw first."